 Hemoglobin (a part of the blood) delivers oxygen to the cells and tissues of the body, and a dog who is anemic will show symptoms related to a lack of oxygen.

 Since they’re responsible for the transport and delivery of oxygen throughout the body, a deficiency in red blood cells (low red blood cell count) can be potentially fatal.
 Anemia has a variety of causes, from trauma-related blood loss (blood loss associated with injury) to immune-mediated diseases (infection or cancer), and treatment is based on specific causes.
 Though severe anemia is life-threatening and requires immediate veterinary attention, mild cases can be easier to reverse or manage.
+Remember, if you think your dog may be anemic, get them to your veterinarian so the cause can be established.

 Signs of Anemia in Dogs